 You can be placed in elementary, middle, high school or special instruction facilities.
 You can put your top preference when you apply.

 It’s a two-way street.
 They want to give people the opportunity to travel in Spain, learn Spanish culture and language, and learn about the Spanish school system.
-In return the students can learn English/French as well as North American culture.
+In return the students can learn English/French as well as your home country’s culture.

 It’s a great opportunity to get a student visa to travel Europe.
 You can learn Spanish.
 You’ll be paid some, but not much.